Legend-wait for it-DARY!

 If you can't break down the high-level solutions your company offers your prospects, it might not be a bad idea to take another look at this process and see if you can't isolate your core areas of appeal even further.

-To help you get started, here is what our team came up with by the end of that meeting mentioned at the beginning of this blog:
+To help you get started, here is what our team came up with for our digital marketing agency services by the end of the meeting mentioned at the beginning of this blog:

-For 15 years, and over 15 awards, we have increased client leads by an average of 93% within 12 months.
-Our digital marketing expertise provides the people, methodology and technology to help you grow.
+For 19 years and 17 awards, Xcellimark has increased client leads by an average of 93% within 12 months.
+Our digital marketing expertise provides the people, methodology, and technology, and training to help you grow.

-Editor's note: This post was originally published in Sept 2014 and has been updated for accuracy and freshness.
+Editor's note: This post was originally published in Sept 2014 and has been updated multiple times for accuracy and freshness.